Adele Cosgrove-Bray is a writer, poet and artist who lives on the Wirral Peninsula in England.

-I have worked as an Activity Co-ordinator in nursing and care homes for many years and have gained various relevant professional qualifications along the way, including the NVQ Level 3.
-I genuinely enjoy my work, and have developed lively, purposeful and diverse activities for people who have various forms of dementia, from the early stages to advanced conditions and into palliative care.
+I have worked as an Activity Co-ordinator in nursing and care homes since 2010 and have gained many relevant professional qualifications along the way, including two different NVQ Level 3 qualifications based on my work.
+I genuinely enjoy my job, and have developed lively, purposeful and diverse activities for people who have various forms of dementia, from the early stages through to advanced conditions, and into palliative care.

-With this article I aim to share ideas for activities with others who are perhaps new to a career as an Activity Co-ordinator or who work in other roles within the care sector, or who are supporting a loved one in the family home who has been diagnosed with dementia.
+With this article I aim to share ideas for activities with others who are perhaps new to a career as an Activity Co-ordinator, or who work in other roles within the care sector, or who are supporting a loved one in the family home.

 An Activity Co-ordinator's job is complex and diverse.
-It is a job which is far more demanding and mentally taxing than is often understood.
-You need to be a great communicator and be able to encourage and inspire a totally diverse group of people who's self-confidence may have taken a hammering.
+It is a job which is far more demanding and mentally taxing than is often assumed to be.
+You need to be a great communicator and be able to encourage and inspire a entirely diverse range of people whose self-confidence may have taken a hammering.

-You also need to have a solid understanding of person-centered care principles; of the principles of diversity and equality; of your employer's codes of practice; Care Quality Commission requirements; and of the legal requirements of the Mental Health Act, Data Protection Act, Health & Safety, etc. (These are British laws but your own country may well have its own similar laws.)
+You also need to have a solid understanding of person-centred care principles; of the principles of diversity and equality; of your employer's codes of practice; Care Quality Commission requirements; and of the legal requirements of the Mental Health Act, Data Protection Act, Health & Safety, Safeguarding, Deprivation of Liberty, etc. (These are British laws but your own country may well have its own similar laws.)

-Activities enable dementia sufferers, even those with very advanced conditions, to improve the quality of their daily lives right until the end of their life.
-Activities play a vital role in maintaining a dementia sufferer's sense of purpose and of personal identity, and help to ward off depression which can have a negative impact on overall health.
+Activities play a vital role in maintaining a sense of purpose and of personal identity, and help to ward off depression which can have a negative impact on overall health.
+Activities enable people living with dementia, even those with very advanced conditions, to improve the quality of their daily lives right until the end of their life.

-Activities should be safe for that individual to carry out in accordance with current risk assessments.
+Activities should be safe for that individual to carry out in accordance with current risk assessments for each participating individual.

-How all this is achieved will vary widely from individual to individual, and the Activity Co-ordinator's approach will need to change as each individual's dementia progresses.
+How all this is achieved will vary, and the Activity Co-ordinator's approach will need to adapt as each individual's dementia progresses.